EDUCBA Logo

 • This lock in PostgreSQL conflicts with the mode of share row exclusive, share, access exclusive, share update exclusive, share row exclusive, share, and exclusive.

-• This lock is acquired by using the refresh materialized view.
+• We acquire this lock by refreshing the materialized view.

 8. Access Exclusive